So, what are the Sutton Coldfield Community Games?

 The weekend is designed to be completely interactive – visitors can try everything from athletics to agility games, bowls to Boccia, dance to dodgeball, sailing to skating, tennis to trampolining… all completely free of charge and without any commitment.
 If you’re inspired to take something further, it’s over to you.

-In 2015 – and again in 2016 – the formula was refined and repeated and an estimated 10,000 came to each to enjoy themselves and try the incredible array of sports and activities on offer.
-Thanks to our ambassadors, we were even able to run masterclass sessions with Olympic and Paralympic athletes!
+In 2015 – and again in 2016 and 2017 – the formula was refined and repeated and an estimated 10,000 came to each to enjoy themselves and try the incredible array of sports and activities on offer.
+Thanks to our ambassadors, we we’ve even been able to run masterclass sessions with Olympic and Paralympic athletes!

-This year, we hope to have even more activities for you to try, so please do put the 8th and 9th July in your diaries and come down to Wyndley to join in the fun.
+This year, we hope to have an even richer variety of activities for you to try, so please do put the 7th and 8th July in your diaries and come down to Wyndley to join in the fun.

 The Sutton Games are made possible by a core team of volunteer organisers and several hundred volunteer event providers.
-It is funded via a donation from the Sutton Coldfield Charitable Trust and the generous sponsorship of six local organisations: Green & Company, WAA Chosen, The Gracechurch Centre and The Kick Start Academy, Porsche Centre Sutton Coldfield and Fairfax Multi-Academy Trust.
+It is funded via a donation from the Sutton Coldfield Charitable Trust and the generous sponsorship of six local organisations: Green & Company, WAA Chosen, The Kick Start Academy, Porsche Centre Sutton Coldfield, Fairfax Multi-Academy Trust and Sutton Spas.
 Their generosity means we can continue to provide the weekend for free and for that we thank them.